 - Safety of the pump location from theft and or vandalism (even from livestock)

 - Distance from the well to the solar inverter

 Most solar water-pumping systems use some type of storage.
-As a general rule of thumb you can size the tank to hold at least three days’ worth of water to balance variable sun conditions.
+As a general rule of thumb, you can size the tank to hold at least three days’ worth of water to balance variable sun conditions.
 With too much storage or too long, water quality issues such as algae growth may arise.
-To prevent algae growth, a maximum storage of two days is recommended if the tank is in full sun; if the tank is shaded, a maximum of three days of storage is advised.
+To prevent algae growth, maximum storage of two days is recommended if the tank is in full sun; if the tank is shaded, a maximum of three days of storage is advised.

-Food-grade plastic tanks are most common, and often placed at a high point on the property for gravity-feed to the end use.
+Food-grade plastic tanks are most common, and often placed at a high point on the property for gravity-feed to the end user.
 Although these tanks are usually the most affordable option, sun exposure tends to promote algae growth in them.

 Improving the lives of communities

-Much thought and investment is being given to how to resolve energy poverty and making agricultural processes easier to manage.
+Much thought and investment are being given to how to resolve energy poverty and making agricultural processes easier to manage.
 Indeed, it should be noted that studies have been conducted into the efficiency of solar powered pumps versus conventional pumps that have found them to be more than three times as efficient as their standard counterparts.
 If you are looking for this particular practical application of solar power, perhaps as a local government buyer or renewable power provider we would be happy to discuss the different options we have available.
-Our Poseidon water pump series are pre-designed and configured for easy site selection but if you we also customize system sizes based on different site specifics.
+Our Poseidon water pump series are pre-designed and configured for easy site selection but if you also customize system sizes based on different site specifics.
 The best way to get more information is to contact one of our engineers to discuss the right solution.